hugoroy/blog/tosdr-in-action-owned.md

 Facebook, YouTube, Instagram, and etc. However, very little has been said about what happens to users' copyrights.
-The sad truth is, a lot of services are claiming over-broad rights on users' content; content which creation they had no involvement						todo with whatsoever. content with which they had no involvement whatsoever in creating.
+The sad truth is, a lot of services are claiming over-broad rights on users' content -- while they have absolutely not contributed to its creation!

  * True, with these services, “you retain your rights” to your content.
-They do not ask for a transfer of copyright ownership, but they mainly ask you to grant them broad, sometimes almost-unlimited, licenses to your content.
+They do not ask for a transfer of copyright ownership, but they mainly ask you to grant them **broad**, sometimes **almost-unlimited**, licenses to your content.
  * True, these services do not “sell” your content.
 What they do is *transfer* the license you grant them, or they grant *sublicenses* themselves to third-parties.
+That mean they can give rights on your content to other businesses, without asking you.
  * True, users have “agreed” to that.
 But we know that the current agreement to terms of service is [meaningless][ep1], and moreover, for many services (Twitter, Facebook, Instagram,